SneaksAndData/adapta/adapta/storage/delta_lake/README.md

 # filtered is of type pandas.DataFrame

 # using with Hive paths
-logger: CompositeLogger  # review proteus.logs readme to learn how to construct a logger instance os.environ['PROTEUS__HIVE_USER'] = 'delamain' os.environ['PROTEUS__HIVE_PASSWORD'] = 'secret' hive_path = HivePath.from_hdfs_path(
+logger: SemanticLogger  # review proteus.logs readme to learn how to construct a logger instance os.environ['PROTEUS__HIVE_USER'] = 'delamain' os.environ['PROTEUS__HIVE_PASSWORD'] = 'secret' hive_path = HivePath.from_hdfs_path(